lf-lang/playground-lingua-franca/examples/C/src/decentralized-coordination/README.md

 The reason is that after it receives an input with tag (6s, 0), it now wishes to advance its tag to the timeout tag, (7s, 0).
 However, it is unknown to this federate whether there will be an input between these two tags.
 Since we specified an STA of 1 day, we have told the federate that if it receives no further inputs (which it will not because the `Count` federate will have exited), then it must wait one day before advancing its tag!

-## Example 2: LiveDestination
+## Example 2: Federates that are not Purely Reactive

 Consider the [LiveDestination](LiveDestination.lf) program:

 <img src="figures/LiveDestination.png" width=300 alt="LiveDestination"/>

 The `Destination` reactor is similar to `PrintLag` except that it also has a local timer.
+It does not just react to inputs from the network, but also has its own activity.
 It looks like this:

 ```
 reactor Destination(STA: time = 1 day) {